4V7A0752_1980x1297

 pre-preparation

-2. Finely grate the coconut – measuring 1 tightly packed cup.
-Wash, peel and grate the carrot – measuring 1 tightly packed cup and pour 1 tsp lemon juice over the carrot to prevent discolouring.
-Rinse, dry and chop the fresh coriander – measuring ⅓ cup.
+1. Finely grate the coconut, measuring one tightly packed cup.
+Wash, peel, and grate the carrot, measuring one tightly packed cup.
+Add 1 tsp lemon juice to prevent discolouring.

 prepare the voggarane

-4. In a small pan over medium heat, add oil and mustard seeds; when the seeds turn grey and pop, add the urad dāl and chilli – fry until the urad dāl is golden-brown.
-Add the curry leaves, asafoetida and turmeric, and continue to fry for a few seconds, swishing the pan for the spices to fry evenly.
+1. In a small pan, heat oil and add mustard seeds; when the seeds turn grey and pop, add the urad dāl and chilli—fry until the urad dāl is golden-brown.
+Add the curry leaves, asafoetida, and turmeric, and continue to fry for a few seconds, swishing to ensure the spices fry evenly.

-5. Pour the voggarane into the bowl, and add the remaining lemon juice, mixing well to allow all colours and flavours to blend evenly.
+2. Pour the voggarane and the remaining lemon juice into the bowl; mix well to allow all colours and flavours to blend evenly.

 4V7A0758_1980x1297